home-assistant/home-assistant.io/source/_integrations/doorbird.markdown

 #### Schedules

-Once events have been registered on the DoorBird device, they must be attached to a schedule using the official DoorBird app on Android or iOS.
+Once events have been registered on the DoorBird device, they must be attached to a schedule using the official DoorBird app on Android or iOS or the web portal at https://webadmin.doorbird.com.
 Currently, there are schedules available for doorbell, motion, relay, and RFID events (on supported Doorbird devices).
+Essentially, you can enable a HTTP(S) call from your Doorbird device to the Home Assistant Doorbird API by configuring an action/event (by enabling a schedule).

 The schedules can be found by navigating to the following area of the Doorbird app (Android or IOS):